ran190/Projet-JS/README.md

 The code runs in an infinite loop and repeatedly prompts the user to enter a command, which is then executed and the output is displayed on the console.

+Make sure to have the version 16 or latest of node JS.
+You can download the version 16 on Ubuntu with 'curl -s https://deb.nodesource.com/setup_16.x | sudo bash'

 To start to use this program, need to do the following steps:

 - Download the three files and put them in the same directory